sr-stanley/osticket-lifecycle-examples/README.md

 **Why this matters**
 - Agents validate **topic/priority/SLA**, gather missing info, and **document** all actions.
 - If details are unclear, contact the requester, ask specific questions, and record interactions in **internal notes**.

 ---

+## Ticket Status — Resolved vs Closed

+- Resolved → Solution provided; ticket can reopen if the user replies (often auto-closes after N days).
+- Closed → Final; no further action expected (users typically cannot reopen).
+- Tip: Use Resolved when you want a short feedback window; use Closed when it’s definitively done.

+---